zagorski32611/solidity-workshop-1/tutorials/2016-06-30-contract-oriented-programming-I.md

 #### `external` and `public`

 From a visibility perspective, `external` is essentially the same as `public`.
-When the contract containing a `public` or an `external` function is deployed, and the code is stored in an account, the function can be called both from other contracts and by targeting the contract address in a call or a transaction.
+When a contract containing a `public` or an `external` function has been deployed, the function can be called from other contracts, calls, and transaction.

 The `external` modifier must not be confused with "external" as it's used in the white paper, i.e. "external accounts", which means accounts that are not contract accounts. `external` functions can be called from other contracts as well as through transactions or calls.

 The main difference between `external` and `public` functions is the way they are called from the contract that contains them, and how the input parameters are handled.
 If you call a `public` function from another function in the same contract, the code will be executed using a `JUMP`, much like private and internal functions, whereas `external` functions must be invoked using the `CALL` instruction.
 Additionally, `external` functions does not copy the input data from the read-only calldata array into memory and/or stack variables, which can be used for optimization.